SecUSo/privacy-friendly-werewolf/README.md

 #### Host

 One of the players needs to act as the game host (although he participates in the game as everyone else).
 The host creates a lobby, by navigating to the main menu (or through the Navigation Drawer) and press "New Game".
 He also needs to have Wifi activated, or else he will get shown a notification to do so.
-If done so, his socket adress is shown on the screen, which he now can tell to each other player who wants to participate.
+If done so, his socket address is shown on the screen, which he now can tell to each other player who wants to participate.
 From now on the Host just waits till everyone is connected to the Lobby (shown as List of Players connected), and then start the game by pressing the "Start"-Button.

 #### Clients

 Each other player (aside from the host) acts as game clients (although in-game they have the same rights as the host - except for invoking a new round).
-When the host set up the lobby, and told his socket adress to each participant, the client can connect to the lobby by entering the given socket adress in to the "ip-address" field, and pressing the "Connect"-Button.
+When the host set up the lobby, and told his socket address to each participant, the client can connect to the lobby by entering the given socket address into the "ip-address" field, and pressing the "Connect"-Button.
 After a short while, the client gets notified if the connection was successfully established or not.
 He now just has to wait till the host starts the game and then follow the in-game instructions (same as for the host).

 #### Warning